daiquocnguyen/Graph-Transformer/README.md

 - This program provides the implementation of our U2GNN as described in our paper, titled [Universal Self-Attention Network for Graph Classification](https://arxiv.org/abs/1909.11855), where we induce an advanced aggregation function using a transformer self-attention network to produce plausible node and graph embeddings.
 In general, our supervised and unsupervised U2GNN models produce state-of-the-art accuracies on most of the benchmark datasets.

-- Regarding our unsupervised learning, we view the aggregation function as an encoder to encode the substructure around a given node into a vector.
-Then we make the similarity between this encoded vector and the embedding of the given node higher than that between the encoded vector and the embeddings of the other nodes.
-As a result, our unsupervised learning helps to recognize and distinguish substructures within each graph, leading to effectively identify structural differences among graphs.
+- Regarding our unsupervised learning, we use the U2GNN aggregation function as an encoder to encode the substructure around a given node into a vector; then, we make the similarity between this encoded vector and the embedding of the given node higher than that between the encoded vector and the embeddings of the other nodes.
+As a result, our unsupervised learning is to recognize and distinguish substructures within each graph, leading to effectively identify structural differences among graphs.

 <p align="center">
 	<img src="https://github.com/daiquocnguyen/U2GNN/blob/master/U2GNN.png">